scottblanc/whatifexplorer/README.md

 ## How It Works

-1. **Query Processing**: User's natural language question is sent to Gemini with a structured prompt
+1. **Natural Language Query**: Ask questions like "How does inflation affect unemployment?" or "What drives housing prices?"
-2. **Model Generation**: Gemini returns a JSON Structural Causal Model with nodes, edges, and distributions
+2. **Model Generation**: An LLM returns a Structural Causal Model with nodes, edges, and probability distributions
 3. **Validation**: The model is validated for connectivity and correct node typing
 4. **Rendering**: D3.js renders the DAG using dagre for layout
+5. **Intervention**: Click nodes to apply Pearl's do-operator and set values
-5. **Inference**: When interventions are made, Monte Carlo sampling propagates effects through the graph
+6. **Inference**: Monte Carlo sampling propagates effects through the graph in real-time
-6. **Visualization**: Node distributions update in real-time based on propagated samples
+7. **Visualization**: Node distributions update based on propagated samples; shapes indicate roles (parallelograms for exogenous, rounded rectangles for endogenous, hard rectangles for terminal, octagons for gatekeepers)

-## Features

-- **Natural Language Input**: Ask questions like "How does inflation affect unemployment?" or "What drives housing prices?"
-- **AI-Generated Causal Models**: Uses Gemini to generate realistic causal graphs with appropriate probability distributions
-- **Interactive Interventions**: Click nodes to apply the do-operator and see how changes propagate through the system
-- **Monte Carlo Simulation**: Real-time propagation of effects using sampling-based inference
-- **Visual Node Types**: Different shapes indicate node roles (exogenous inputs, endogenous variables, terminal outcomes, gatekeepers)

 ## Getting Started